Degree Requirements - General

 - Courses with a grade of pass, no credit, or satisfactory (non-traditional grades);

-- Courses older than six (6) years for master's students and ten (10) years for doctoral students;
+- Courses older than six (6) years for certificate and master's students and ten (10) years for doctoral students;

 - Courses with a grade below a “B” (including non-degree courses and reserved credits taken at MSU);